|

 Easy 5-Minute Restaurant-Style Salsa | Recipe at EverydayEasyEats.com

 This foolproof 5-Minute Restaurant-Style Salsa recipe is perfect for entertaining and snacking.
-A healthy, flavorful Mexican dip that is vegan, paleo and gluten-free.
+A healthy, flavorful Mexican dip that is vegan, paleo, and gluten-free.

 Alia Kay